isabelle-np/isabelle-np.github.io/src/studies/terrier-card/index.md

 <p class="body">Instead of redesinging the entire application, I identified the most troublesome interactions for my users and focused only on the payment processes.
 I challenged myself to take daily interactions and make them even simpler, more effective, and more enjoyable.
 Rather than spending time to redesign the entirety of BU's existing app, I focused on the features that would provide the most value to my users.</p>

 ###Don't Reinvent The Wheel
-<p class="body">Rather than starting from scratch, I looked at banking applications as inspiration.
+<p class="body">Rather than starting from scratch, I looked to banking applications as inspiration.
 After vetting the design flows and features, I used their foundation and built upon it to personalize the experience for my users.</p>

 <img src="./report.png">